w212444150/ComputerVision_MidTermProjectProposal/README.md

 ## Used Claude AI for insight on what models Veesion and other top companies are using for retail prevention with AI.
 Claude provided a breakdown of the models used, ML domains, architectures and examples of real world use cases outside of retail theft prevention.
 ## Copilot was used to design powerpoint slides.
-ChatGPT was utilized to provide indormation on the best datasets and how/when to implement them into training, testing or fine-tuning stages.
+ChatGPT was utilized to provide information on the best datasets and how/when to implement them into training, testing or fine-tuning stages.